Skip to Content

 You will be following the blue and white markers throughout the trail and for the first 30-40 minutes, there isn’t too much to worry about on the route with just a few river crossings to navigate.
 The hardest part is keeping your eyes on the trail and off the glacier as you concentrate on where you are heading.

 At this point, the T4 details of the hike emerge with a series of ladders and cable-assisted rock climbing required.
 I didn’t find any of it too difficult but those with a fear of heights or not much bouldering experience may not feel comfortable.
 You can always turn back at this point and it’s probably still worth the hike from Baregg Hut as you see a lot of the glacier already that you couldn’t from Baregg.
-I’ve photographed as much of the T4 elements as possible to help you decided if you are up for the challenge or not.
+I’ve photographed as many of the T4 elements as possible to help you decide if you are up for the challenge or not.

 Aside from the ladders and cables, you do have to climb 1000+ meters, which is a challenge in itself so definitely gear up for an adventure!
 The views of the glacier that are within touching distance throughout the trail make it all worth it!
 The trail is signed all the way from Baregg so it is almost impossible to get lost!

 After 1 hour and 45 minutes, I made it up to Schreckhorn Hut.
 Only one other hiker was there that early and we enjoyed the sun out on the terrace and shared a few stories over a vegetable soup and some coffee.
-You can also stay overnight at Schreckhorn Hut and it is the base camp for several climbs in the area that involve guides, equipment and a higher level of experience.
+You can also stay overnight at Schreckhorn Hut and it is the base camp for several climbs in the area that involve guides, equipment, and a higher level of experience.

 I hung out here at the hut for about an hour taking it all in while the sun spread across the glacier.
 As my soup friend headed off, I snapped a few photos of him crossing the path alongside the glacier.